African All Stars Transfer News & Rumours: Salernitana in talks with Simy & Obi

 QPR to sign free agent Odubajo

-Queens Park Rangers are set to sign Moses Odubajo after proving his fitness with trainings at the club.
+Queens Park Rangers are set to sign Moses Odubajo after proving his fitness during training sessions at the club.

 West London Sport reports that the Nigerian descent has impressed manager Mark Warburton with his sharpness in training which will earn him a deal.